 CLIMATE SUMMIT: COP24

-Katowice will be holding the 2018 Climate Summit in December
+Katowice is holding the 2018 Climate Summit

-As part of its programme designed to meet this crucial challenge, the United Nations Framework Convention on Climate Change (UNFCCC) annually holds a Conference of the Parties (COP) attended by around 200 countries.
+As part of its program designed to meet this crucial challenge, the United Nations Framework Convention on Climate Change (UNFCCC) annually holds a Conference of the Parties (COP) attended by around 200 countries.
 The COP is the most important worldwide initiative aimed at reducing greenhouse gas (GHG) emissions and slowing global warming.

 COP24 IN KATOWICE

 This is the third time that Poland is hosting a Climate Summit: COP14 was held in Poznan (2008) and COP19 took place in Warsaw (2013).